‘The Young And The Restless’ Spoilers: A Marriage Proposal & A Possible Divorce

 Monday, March 20

 The Young and the Restless spoilers from Soaps.com indicate that Ashley approaches Neil and lets him know that she hasn’t been happy with Jack’s decisions at Jabot.
-Ashley wants Neil to come back but he suspects she’s just setting him up.
+Ashley wants Neil to come back, but he suspects she’s just setting him up.
 Will he go along with her plan to oust Jack?

 Hilary needs Mariah’s (Camryn Grimes) help to persuade Devon to hand over the rights to GC Buzz.
 In exchange, she offers Mariah her own segments and promises to keep her on.
 Mariah approaches Devon and advises him to hand over GC Buzz so he no longer has to deal with Hilary.
-Meanwhile, Victoria (Amelia Heinle) spies an important file in Mariah’s laptop but the latter refuses to open it for her.
+Meanwhile, Victoria (Amelia Heinle) spies an important file in Mariah’s laptop, but the latter refuses to open it for her.
 Later, she manages to steal the file.

 PHOTOS: Sneak Peek at Next Week, March 20-24… Jill makes a decision about her future. https://t.co/GZ0iQaAF3m pic.twitter.com/39RalZjybU